josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 But I don't think anybody who's ever worked in any real production context would agree absolute lines of code is a useful proxy for productivity.
 (In fact, not so long ago, we mostly agreed the opposite was often true, and _fewer_ lines of code was often the superior signal.)

 Similarly: it doesn't really matter _how many_ PRs are getting opened—as just about any Open Source maintainer could tell you.
-There have probably never been more PRs opened on open-source repos, but maintainers seem to be under more stress than ever.
+There have probably never been more PRs opened on open-source repos, but maintainers widely report they're under more stress than ever.

 At this point, it's fair to say LLM-produced code is _not_ always as good as human code, for a few reasons:

 1. The studies above confirm it; they overwhelmingly point to a reduction in the quality and reliability of the code LLMs generate, relative to human control groups.
 Maybe that changes in the future, but it seems to be the truth for now, at least.<footnote>I have yet to encounter anyone who says LLM code is as good as human code, *and who also* reads all the code their LLM produces.
 Seems like mostly the people who believe it are taking it on faith.</footnote>

 2. LLMs were trained on average code, and thus generally have average outputs.
 They're likely to throw React/NextJS at every problem, even when that's a horrible decision, just because that's what most mediocre developers would do.<footnote>React is a questionable choice for anything in 2026—Nuxt, SvelteKit, and others do virtually everything NextJS does, with _massively_ better performance (and less vendor lock-in)—but it's an _especially_ bad choice if you're letting an LLM write all the code anyway.
-Literally the only reason to pick React was because everybody knows it already; its the default.
-But when the reason to pick the default is gone, and your LLM already knows all the other options too, there's really no excuse _not_ to pick something actually, measurably better.</footnote>
+Literally the only reason to pick React was because everybody knew it already; it's the default.
+But when the reason to pick the default is gone, and your LLM already knows all the other options too, there's very little excuse _not_ to pick something measurably better.</footnote>

 3. LLM output is non-deterministic, and while that may not matter in some cases, it means you're rolling the dice, to some degree.
 You either believe all implementations are essentially equal (which seems unreasonable), or you believe that matters.

 4. Virtually every engineer I know who's being forced to engage with LLM code in any way is _absolutely burned out_ right now, mainly by the losing fight over quality.
 (This is anecdotal, of course, but I think it matches broad industry sentiment, at least at the contributor level.)

   If the code were just as good or better, we could logically expect the _opposite_ effect; we would see a golden era of excellence and satisfaction.
-Dissenters would be the rare exception.
-Some people might be bummed they aren't doing the coding themselves anymore, but we'd at least see this balanced with an appreciation for things getting _better_.
-But yet, as far as I can see, everywhere I look, the most qualified and artful engineers are being driven out of the industry, because they didn't stop caring when everybody else did.
+Some devs might be bummed they aren't doing the coding themselves anymore, but we'd at least see this balanced with an appreciation for things getting _better_.
+OS maintainers, craftspeople, performance-minded engineers, and accessibility workers would all be thrilled to see improvements—but they aren't.
+And these folks, along with many other extremely good engineers, feel they're being driven out of the industry because they didn't stop caring when everybody else seemed to.

 5. Mostly (finally): human will inevitably have a more comprehensive understanding of the organization, the team, the problem space, the history, the users, and so on.
 An LLM's context window is only so wide, and it's unlikely to reliably account for all of those things that may exist entirely _outside_ the codebase and in the real world.
 Best-case: a human will need to actively provide all that context, and that's not a very scalable approach.